developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/Application/index.md

 ### quit()
 Quit the application.

+####Notes:
-Quitting the application while license screen is shown will be slightly delayed.
+* Quitting the application while license screen is displayed causes a delay.
+* Switching to or from "GMS Restricted" mode while an EB app is running results in unpredictable behavior.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>